Camrado/amcham-access-bank-chatbot/README.md

 - Python 3.11+
 - An OpenAI API key
-- (Optional) Google Cloud credentials for Gmail-based email routing
+- Google Cloud credentials for Gmail-based email routing

 ### 1. Clone and install